+Home Museum Wanted Advertising Articles EMail

 Math Functions: Four Function w/Square Root

 Memories: Four.
-Two full-sized registers, two half-sized(7 digits) registers
+Two full-capacity registers, two half-sized(7 digit) registers

 Programmable: 30 steps of program memory.